rapidsai/wholegraph/docs/wholegraph/source/installation/source_build.md

 ### Building and installing the Python package

-2) Install the Python packages to your Python path:
+Build and Install the Python packages to your Python path:

 ```bash
 cd $WHOLEGRAPH_HOME